Translate

 NATO Exercise Ample Train 1993 at RAF St Mawgan Cornwall.

-Ample Train as an exercise was devised to improve the ability of NATO's airforces to work on and with each other's aircraft, with aircrews servicing another nation's aircraft.
+Ample Train, as an exercise, was devised to enhance the ability of NATO's air forces to work together and with each other's aircraft, including aircrews servicing aircraft from another nation.

 We spent our days at the airfield and the nights in the small village of St Mawgan, staying at the Falcon Inn.
 Those nights turned into very late nights with great beer and food!
-Sorry, I digress, so here are the transparencies all captured on Kodachrome 64.
+Sorry, I digress.
+Here are the transparencies, all captured on Kodachrome 64.

 77-0113/CR F-15A 32nd Tactical Fighter Wing USAFE